Giza pyramid complex: Workers' village

+Lehner’s excavation of the worker’s village paints a clear picture of the pyramid laborers, highlighting a higher quality of life than previously believed.
+The workers had access to high quality food, were given proper burials, and lived under an organized labor system, where workers contributed to various societal and construction functions of their own free will.
+This archaeological evidence directly opposes previous beliefs that the pyramids were the result of intensive slave labor.
+This misconception began with Greek Historian Herodotus, and was later popularized in pop cultural depictions of the building of the pyramids.

 The workers' town appears to date from the middle 4th Dynasty (2520–2472 BC), after the accepted time of Khufu and completion of the Great Pyramid.
 According to Lehner and the AERA team:

 The development of this urban complex must have been rapid.
 All of the construction probably happened in the 35 to 50 years that spanned the reigns of Khafre and Menkaure, builders of the Second and Third Giza Pyramids.

 Using pottery shards, seal impressions, and stratigraphy to date the site, the team further concludes:

 The picture that emerges is that of a planned settlement, some of the world's earliest urban planning, securely dated to the reigns of two Giza pyramid builders: Khafre (2520–2494 BC) and Menkaure (2490–2472 BC).

 Radiocarbon data for the Old Kingdom Giza plateau and the workers' settlement were published in 2006, and then re-evaluated in 2011.

 Cemeteries

 As the pyramids were constructed, the mastabas for lesser royals were constructed around them.
 Near the pyramid of Khufu, the main cemetery is G 7000, which lies in the East Field located to the east of the main pyramid and next to the Queen's pyramids.
 These cemeteries around the pyramids were arranged along streets and avenues.
 Cemetery G 7000 was one of the earliest and contained tombs of wives, sons, and daughters of these 4th Dynasty rulers.
 On the other side of the pyramid in the West Field, the royals' sons Wepemnofret and Hemiunu were buried in Cemetery G 1200 and Cemetery G 4000, respectively.
 These cemeteries were further expanded during the 5th and 6th Dynasties.